cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 is ordered.

-When adding randomness guaranteeing for unique values of ADa and ADb then a party running the application can detect for loopbacks attacks by checking that the received remote values of ADa/ADb doesn't show up in the list of active local concurrent protocol sessions.
+When adding randomness guaranteeing for unique values of ADa and ADb then a party running the application can detect for loopbacks attacks by checking that the received remote values of ADa/ADb doesn't show up in the list of active local concurrent protocol sessions {{HMSD18}}.

-If no unique value in ADa and ADb is available or if maintaining state information for the list of currently active local protocol instances for verification is impractical in a given application setting then the loopback attack may be prevented by mandating clear initiator and responder role and mandating that a given party implements either the initiator or responder role for a given PRS password but not both.
+If no unique value in ADa and ADb is available or if maintaining state information regarding the list of concurrently active local protocol instances for verification is impractical in a given application setting then the loopback attack may be prevented by mandating clear initiator and responder role and mandating that a given party implements either the initiator or responder role for a given PRS password but not both.